aarhusstadsarkiv/stadsarkiv-client/README.md

 <!-- LATEST-VERSION-PIPX -->
 	pipx install git+https://github.com/aarhusstadsarkiv/stadsarkiv-client@v1.1.87

-Usage:

-    same as above
+Usage is the same as above.

-### Modifying the required module
+### Configuration

-You may override the default module using the following files and dirs:
+You may alter the default configuration using the following files and dirs:

     .env
     settings.py